JE323/3d-model-icon-generator/README.md

 # Blender Icon & Thumbnail Generator

-Generation of Icons using Blender3D from the command line to be incorperated as part of an automated pipeline.
+This package uses Blender3D from the command line to generated images of models to be used as icons or thumbnails, the idea being this would be incorperated as part of an automated pipeline.
+See the roadmap to check on what features will be coming soon.

 This package is WIP and as such is not currently functional.
 Please check back soon.

 ## Getting Started

-Download the github package.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+Download the github package.

 ### Prerequisites